mindis/snowplow.github.com/_posts/2014-02-xx-snowplow-javascript-tracker-0.14.0-released.md

 _snaq.push([['setUserIdFromReferrer', 'id']]);
 {% endhighlight %}

 <h2><a name="iframe">4.
-New feature: pass a referrer through an IFrame</a></h2>
+New feature: pass a referrer through an iframe</a></h2>

-You can now pass the referrer back to Snowplow when inside an IFrame.
-To do this, set 'referrer=x' in the querystring on the IFrame, where 'x' is the required referrer.
-This also works if you set 'referer=x' (note, two not three r's).
+You can now pass the referrer back to Snowplow from inside an iframe.
+To do this, set `referrer=x` in the querystring of the iframe's URL, where 'x' is the required referrer.
+This also works if you set `referer=x` (with one 'r').

 <h2><a name="iframe">5.
 New feature: respecting Do Not Track</a></h2>